 This week's local elections saw a dramatic shift away from Britain's largest parties and towards Reform UK and the Liberal Democrats.
 These county elections were held in more traditionally-Conservative areas and the Conservatives suffered historic and dramatic defeats - losing all sixteen of the councils they controlled going into the election.

-Who under- and over- performed?
+Source: More in Common, April 2025 Who under- and over- performed?

 Local Elections 2025 seat projections